astropy/astropy-APEs/APE0.rst

 Initial Membership
 ^^^^^^^^^^^^^^^^^^
-Anyone who satisfies any of the following criteria will be invited to be in the first group of Voting Members:
+Anyone who satisfies any of the following criteria at the date of acceptance of this APE will be invited to be in the first group of Voting Members:

 * has a named role in the project and has participated in an Astropy coordination meeting in the last two years,
 * has a named role in the project and has regularly participated in Astropy telecons (e.g., co-working telecon, spectroscopy sprint, Astropy Learn telecon) in the last two